 WARN Act and Notice of Potential Layoffs

 For information and details regarding the WARN Act and Notice of Potential Layoffs, please click here.
-While the Department is not currently enforcing the provisions around the WARN Act, affected employers are encouraged to contact the Department of Labor and Agency of Commerce and Community Development for assistance when a contemplating a layoff.
+When contemplating a layoff, employers are encouraged to contact the Department of Labor and Agency of Commerce and Community Development for assistance.